 Bill grew up in Jackson and attended Jackson Public Schools.
 He’s a graduate of the University of Mississippi where he studied broadcasting and music.
 Bill has worked for radio and television stations in Jackson and Memphis during his 35-year broadcasting career in several capacities including news reporter, morning radio personality, and account executive and in management.
 He’s currently the Corporate Relations Manager for the Mississippi Public Broadcasting Foundation.

-Debra Kassoff (Development Associate and Kol-bo) is an ordained rabbi, Jewish educator, and former college writing instructor.
+Debra Kassoff (Director of Membership Engagement) is an ordained rabbi, Jewish educator, and former college writing instructor.
 Born in our nation’s capital and raised in nearby Columbia, Maryland, she never dreamed of becoming a professional fundraiser but rather spent most of her time as a child reading books, performing in plays and enjoying PBS television without ever considering how it got paid for.

-With degrees in English from Williams College and Indiana University, and an M.A.H.L.
-(Hebrew Letters) from Hebrew Union College-Jewish Institute of Religion, Debra is rarely at a loss for words.
+With degrees in English from Williams College and Indiana University, and a Master of Arts in Hebrew Letters from Hebrew Union College-Jewish Institute of Religion, Debra is rarely at a loss for words.
 She has enjoyed positions at the Institute for Southern Jewish Life in Jackson, Mississippi, and at congregations in Massachusetts, Colorado, and Mississippi, before joining MPB Foundation in 2017.
 Debra also volunteers for MPB Think Radio, where she produces the weekly Arts Calendar.
 She continues to serve as rabbi of Hebrew Union Congregation in Greenville, Mississippi, a position she has held since 2010.

 Debra finds inspiration, strength, and frequent amusement in her husband Alec Kassoff, their two daughters, and a cherished collection of human and feline friends.